 - Pour the wet ingredients into the dry mixture and stir just until combined (batter should be slightly lumpy, don’t over-mix).
 Fold in chocolate chips, if using.
 Let batter rest 5 minutes.

-- While the batter rests, heat a large skillet or griddle over medium-high heat.
+- While the batter rests, heat a large skillet or griddle over medium heat.

-- Add a little butter or cooking spray to your skillet or griddle.
+- Add a little butter or cooking spray to your pan or griddle.
 Pour batter about 1/4 cup at a time onto hot surface.

 - Spread pancakes outward just slightly with bottom of measuring cup or spoon.